📑 Table of Contents

 ❓ Is the Todoist free tier enough?

 For basic task management, yes.
 The free tier includes 5 projects, 5 people per project, and 5MB file uploads.
-You'll miss filters, labels, and reminders — these are Pro features.
+You'll miss filters, labels, and reminders (push notifications) - these are Pro features.
 If you need any of those, the $5/month Pro tier is worth it.

 ❓ Does Apple Reminders work with Shortcuts?